animo/siera-cli/docs/features/introduction.md

 # Overview

-The Agent CLI was created to assist during practical day-to-day development tasks.
+Siera was created to assist during practical day-to-day development tasks.
 Its features and subcommands reflect this.

 ### Usage

 ```
-agent-cli [OPTIONS] <SUBCOMMAND>
+siera [OPTIONS] <SUBCOMMAND>
 ```

 ### Options

-The Agent CLI offers the following options.
+Siera offers the following options.

 | Alias | Flag                          | Description                                                                 |
 | ----- | ----------------------------- | --------------------------------------------------------------------------- |